nofaily/athan-automation/README.md

 - `iftar_device` - Device for Ramadan announcements
 - Volume levels as preferred

-### 7. Generate Prayer Times
+### 6. Generate Prayer Times

-The project includes a prayer times calculator.
-Run it to generate your prayer schedule:
+The project includes a prayer times calculator that will automatically run during setup.
+You can rerun it to generate your prayer schedule as needed:

 ```bash
 cd /usr/local/share/athan-automation/tools